|SharpSpring enables you to assign roles to everyone that has access to SharpSpring.

 The Salesperson user role has access to the Contacts and Sales tabs.
 Salespersons can view and edit all leads in the Contact Manager (including lead scoring), Accounts, and VisitorID features, but cannot access any Content or Automation functions.
 The Sales Pipeline view is limited to only their opportunities.
 Access to account settings is limited.
 A Salesperson can only export up to 250 leads.

 The Jr. Salesperson user role has access to the Contacts and Sales tabs.
 This user role can see the VisitorID, the Sales Pipeline, and Contact Manager features, but may only view leads assigned to them.
 Access to account settings is limited.
-A Jr. Salesperson can only export up to 250 leads.
+A Jr. Salesperson can only export up to 250 leads that are assigned to them.

 User Role Access